Functional disorder: Definition

+Functional disorders are a group of conditions characterised by persistent and often distressing symptoms that lead to significant impairment or disability.
+Unlike structural diseases, where clear abnormalities of organs or tissues can be identified, functional disorders are primarily understood as disturbances in the functioning and communication of body systems.
+Their pathophysiological basis often reflects dysregulation across neural, autonomic, endocrine, and immune pathways, shaped by interactions between biological, psychological, and social factors.
+Because these disorders represent disruptions of function rather than form, they are increasingly studied within integrative frameworks such as Functional Medicine, which emphasise systems-level understanding, personalised care, and the interplay between physiological processes in health and disease.

 Examples

 There are many different functional disorder diagnoses that might be given depending on the symptom or syndrome that is most troublesome.
-There are many examples of symptoms that individuals may experience, some of these include persistent or recurrent pain, fatigue, weakness, shortness of breath or bowel problems.
-Single symptoms may be assigned a diagnostic label, for example “functional chest pain”, “functional constipation” or “functional seizures”.
-Characteristic collections of symptoms might be described as one of the Functional Somatic Syndromes.
+There are many examples of symptoms that individuals may experience; some of these include persistent or recurrent pain, fatigue, weakness, shortness of breath or bowel problems.
+Single symptoms may be assigned a diagnostic label, such as "functional chest pain", "functional constipation" or "functional seizures".
+Characteristic collections of symptoms might be described as one of the functional somatic syndromes.
 A syndrome is a collection of symptoms.
-Somatic means ‘of the body’.
-Examples of functional somatic syndromes include; Irritable Bowel Syndrome, Cyclic vomiting syndrome, Some persistent fatigue and Chronic Pain syndromes, such as Fibromyalgia (Chronic Widespread Pain), or Chronic pelvic pain.
-Other examples include Interstitial cystitis (Urology) and Functional Neurological Disorder (Neurology), and Multiple Chemical Sensitivity (Allergy Medicine).
+Somatic means 'of the body'.
+Examples of functional somatic syndromes include: irritable bowel syndrome; cyclic vomiting syndrome; some persistent fatigue and chronic pain syndromes, such as fibromyalgia (chronic widespread pain), or chronic pelvic pain; interstitial cystitis; functional neurologic disorder; and multiple chemical sensitivity.

 Overlap

 Most medical specialties define their own functional somatic syndrome, and a patient may end up with several of these diagnoses without understanding how they are connected.
 There is overlap in symptoms between all the functional disorder diagnoses.
 For example, it is not uncommon to have a diagnosis of irritable bowel syndrome (IBS) and chronic widespread pain/fibromyalgia.
 All functional disorders share risk factors and factors that contribute to their persistence.
 Increasingly researchers and clinicians are recognising the relationships between these syndromes.